 Once you’ve located a potential waterbody, its time to focus in on where you are most likely to find crappie from the bank.

 What to look for along the bank or shoreline

 Since Crappie tend to hand out in deeper water the first thing you should look for is any docks, levees, or even bridges that may extend out into open and deeper water.

 Many public lakes all over the country have fishing piers, catwalks, and even man-made dikes that extend out to make access easier.

 If you can’t find any docks to fish from, that’s ok, look for logs, downed trees, or even sandbars and points.
 These can all increase your chances of getting to deeper water where crappie are more likely to be.

-Just like their cousin the bass, crappie will hold tight to cover.
+Just like there cousin the bass, crappie will hold tight to cover.
 Look for downed timber, shallow vegetation, cattails, lily pads, docks, and pilings.

 Even man-made fish attractors or PVC Crappie Trees are excellent for holding schools of crappie.